-3 ways to protect yourself against financial abuseFinances
+3 ways to help protect yourself against financial abuseFinances

 "It’s a hard thing to prevent, and you don't know whom to trust," says Neal A. Winston, a certified elder law attorney at Winston Law Group in Somerville, Mass.
 Often, someone starts out with good intentions — maybe handling the bills, then borrowing money with the intention of paying it back.
 Instead, they just keep taking.

 Of course, this doesn’t mean you need to be wary of all of your loved ones when it comes to finances.
-To be clear: the overwhelming majority of your loved ones have your best interests at heart, but there are still steps you can take now that will ensure your money stays safe in the future.
+To be clear: the overwhelming majority of your loved ones have your best interests at heart, but there are still steps you can take now to help ensure your money stays safe in the future.

 Here are three ways to protect yourself:

 - Make plans now.
 Even if you don’t think you’ll need help for several years, start making decisions now as to who will provide that assistance when the time comes, says Winston.
 Formulating that plan — and asking that person if he or she is willing to help — can prevent you from being scammed in the future by someone who may see your need as a financial opportunity.